tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

     - Possibly refer to Appendix, where there might be more information
   - Sensing-Yellow versus iNtuition-Blue
     - Three or more adjectives for each, at least one each positive, neutral, and negative
+    - N vs. S - Perceptions
+      - As different as night and day
+      - The biggest differences between people
   - Thinking-Green versus Feeling-Red
     - Three or more adjectives for each, at least one each positive, neutral, and negative
+    - F vs. T - Motivations
+      - Warm vs. Cool
+      - The source of most difficulties between people
-- What horizontal and vertical lines represent
+- What the horizontal and vertical lines represent
   - These images use:
     - Vertical lines to represent the preference the person directs outwardly
     - Horizontal lines to represent the preference the person directs inwardly